vmware-tanzu/package-for-kpack/README.md

    kp image status tutorial-image -n default
    ```

-   You should see that the Image Resource has a status Building as it is currently building.
+   You should see that the Image Resource has a status Building as it is

-    ```
+   currently building.

+    ```text
     Status:         Building
     Message:        --
     LatestImage:    --

     Source
     Type:        GitUrl
     Url:         https://github.com/spring-projects/spring-petclinic
     Revision:    82cb521d636b282340378d80a6307a08e3d4a4c4

     Builder Ref
     Name:    base
     Kind:    Builder

     Last Successful Build
     Id:              --
     Build Reason:    --

     Last Failed Build
     Id:              --
     Build Reason:    --